A Special Interview of People with Ties to Food

 Owner and Chef at Shikemichi Restaurant MATSUURA

-I often use Mie food in my cooking.
-For instance, Matoya oysters.
+I often use ingredients from Mie in my cooking.
+One such ingredient is the Matoya oyster.
 I once invited producers to my restaurant for a study session and presentation, and it was a real eye-opener to hear about how they carefully sterilize and process the oysters.
 People tend to avoid eating oysters raw, but I knew these would be fine.
 I just heat them up a little bit before serving.
 That makes them sweeter, and with Mie oysters, you can really taste all the savory minerals.

 As for abalone, they often shrink when you heat them, but I’ve noticed that Mie abalone don’t seem to shrink as much.
-By all means, we go for sashimi and steak, but I often season them with salt and steam with sake.
-Mie seafood is really delicious because the fish grow up in nutrient-rich oceans abundant with plankton, which is their food.
+In addition to obvious sashimi and steak dishes, I also often steam them with sake.
+Mie seafood is really delicious because the fish mature in nutrient-rich oceans with abundant plankton to eat.

 In meat dishes, I usually use tender Iga beef, finely marbled Matsusaka beef, and fine-quality Kumano chicken.
-On top of all that, Mie has excellent rice and water, so we have a lot of small but thriving brewers who make superb sake.
-I have a strong image of Mie as a leading production area for sake brewing.
+Not to mention, Mie has excellent rice and water, so we have a lot of small but thriving brewers who make superb sake.
+I have a strong impression of Mie as a leading production area for sake brewing.

 【PROFILE】

 Born in Miyoshi Town, Aichi Prefecture, in 1970.
 After studying at a cooking school in Aichi Prefecture, he worked for Resorttrust, Inc. and local restaurants.
 He also spent two years working in the Ise-Shima region.
-Opened Shikemichi Restaurant MATSUURA in September 2013, and a bar specializing in aged sake, late in 2015.
+He opened Shikemichi Restaurant MATSUURA in September 2013 as well as a bar specializing in aged sake later in 2015.

 Delicious ingredients produced by bounteous nature and human wisdom

-Shingo Murabayashi Mie Prefectural Oka High School Culinary Course Teacher
+Shingo Murabayashi Former Culinary Course Teacher at Mie Prefectural Oka High School

 Delicious ingredients produced